The Timesaving, Completely Effortless DIY Stainless Steel Cleaner You’ve Been Looking For

-Using a funnel start by pouring half a cup of isopropyl alcohol into an eight-ounce glass bottle.
+Using a funnel, start by pouring half a cup of isopropyl alcohol into an eight-ounce glass bottle.
 Remove the funnel and add two drops of lavender essential oil.
-Place the funnel back in the bottle and fill with half a cup of distilled water.
+Place the funnel back in the bottle and fill it with half a cup of distilled water.
 Remove the funnel and place the spray nozzle on the bottle.
 Shake once to mix ingredients.

 How do you get stainless steel to shine?
 And how do you remove streaks from stainless steel?

 That’s simple!
 Lightly spray the surface with your DIY stainless steel spray.
 Then wipe in the direction of the grain with a microfiber cloth.
-Always remember to test any new cleaners first store-bought and homemade on a small, inconspicuous area.
+Always remember to test any new cleaner; first store-bought and homemade on a small, inconspicuous area.

 You Might Also Like: